tpfister/caffe-heatmap/README.md

 - meanfile: proto file containing the mean image(s) to be subtracted (optional)
 - cropsize: size of random crop (randomly cropped from the original image)
 - outsize: size that crops are resized to
+- multfact: label coordinates in the ground truth text file are multiplied by this (default 1)
 - sample_per_cluster: sample evenly across clusters
 - random_crop: do random crop (if false, do center crop)
 - label_height/width: width of regressed heatmap (must match net config)